trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin3.png
    :scale: 100%

-:numref:`Figure %s: Desktop Bar <luminapanelplugin3>`: :guilabel:`Favorite Applications`
-("Star" icon) is pressed.
+   Desktop Bar: :guilabel:`Favorite Applications` ("Star" icon) is pressed.

-This plugin adds shortcuts to the panel for applications or files contained within the ~/Desktop folder or favorited by the user.
-The “star” button displays applications, the "folder" button displays folders, and the "file" button shows favorite files.
+This plugin adds shortcuts to the panel for applications or files contained within the ~/Desktop folder or favorited by the user, seen in :numref:`Figure %s <luminapanelplugin3>`.
+The :guilabel:`star` button displays applications, the :guilabel:`folder` button displays folders, and the :guilabel:`file` button shows favorite files.

 .. _Line: